celescript/celescript/README.md

 <img align='right' src="https://media.tenor.com/h0slfYVBHzIAAAAj/cat-spinning-cat.gif" width="230" >

-I'm a Frontend Developer based in Argentina with 2 years of experience, specializing in creating responsive and performant web applications.
+I'm a Frontend Developer based in Argentina with 2.5 years of experience, specializing in creating responsive and performant web applications.
 I've led frontend projects and mentored fellow developers, I like to always be learning and improving my skills.

-🌱 I’m currently learning about **Node** and **React Table**.
+🌱 I’m currently learning about **Node**.